Ingham, Norfolk: Holy Trinity Church

 Ingham's parish church was built the 1340s by Sir Oliver Ingham and later attached to a Trinitarian Priory from the 1360s, built by Sir Miles Stapleton.
 Holy Trinity stands on Mill Road and has been Grade I listed since 1955.
 The church holds Sunday service twice monthly.

 Holy Trinity holds several carved stone memorials to Sir Oliver Ingham and Sir Roger de Bois with his wife Lady Margaret.

 Amenities

 The village has one public house, The Ingham Swan, which is one of only two public houses tied to the Woodforde's Brewery of Woodbastwick in Norfolk.
 The original building was built in the 14th century and was part of Ingham Priory until its destruction under Henry VIII in the 16th century.
-In Spring 2010 chef Daniel Smith and business partner Gregory Adjemian took ownership of the pub, renaming it as The Ingham Swan to avoid confusion with The Swan in nearby Stalham.
+In Spring 2010 it was renamed The Ingham Swan to avoid confusion with The Swan in nearby Stalham.
 The building has had much interior renovation.